Updated on July 25, 2021

-You’re in the market for a new — or perhaps a new-to-you — car, so where do you start?
+You’re in the market for a new – or perhaps a new-to-you – car.
+So, where do you start?
 You probably know the best deals go to educated buyers.
-And whether you’re buying your first car or are a seasoned veteran, there’s always something to learn.
+And whether you’re purchasing your first car or are a seasoned buyer, there’s always something to learn.

-To give you a competitive advantage on finding the perfect vehicle and facilitating an easy transaction, we’ve compiled a comprehensive guide that covers everything you need to know.
-From learning what you need to do to find the best deal and get a great car to understanding how to negotiate a car price for a smart purchase, these tips will help you improve your car-buying strategy.
+To give you a competitive advantage on finding the best vehicle and facilitating an easy transaction, we’ve compiled a comprehensive guide that covers what you’ll need to know.
+From finding the best deal to negotiating a final price, these tips will help you improve your strategy.
 Informed consumers are smart consumers, so let’s start at the very beginning.

 Before you set foot in a dealership or do your first online search, you must narrow your focus and be clear on what, exactly, you’re looking for.
 You’ll probably already have a make and model in mind.
 Next, ask yourself these important questions.